Legislative Updates

 Together, we can protect our communities from vaccine preventable diseases!

-House Health & Welfare Committee
+House Health & Welfare Committee: Voluntarily deferred in committee on 5/7

 Conflates public health with discrimination and would prohibit government and private entities—including schools and businesses—from requiring medical interventions, including vaccines.